MileHacker Logo

 Tracing Zhuzhou’s Past: Historical Significance

 Zhuzhou boasts a history stretching back over 2,200 years.
-It transformed into a powerhouse of industry in the 20th century, becoming a "railway hub in South China" with major railway lines.
+It changed into a powerhouse of industry in the 20th century, becoming a "railway hub in South China" with major railway lines.
 The city is also named after Zhuzhou Mountain, said to be where Shennong, a legendary sage, tasted herbs and taught agriculture.

 Geographical & Historical Notes